 Another art form of Argentina that is also on the UNESCO Intangible Cultural Heritage list is ‘Filete porteno’.
 It is a painting technique used for an ornamental design that combines vibrant colours with specific lettering styles.
 This painting style reminded me of the flashy and colourful paintings that one can see on the rear of Indian trucks, with lotuses, peacocks and fair maidens and the words ‘Horn.
 O.K.
 Please’.

-Our guide explained how families drive down to the Tigre on weekends to relax, visit the amusement park and shop at affordable prices compared to the central BA city.
+Our guide explained how families drive down to the Tigre on weekends to relax.
+They visit the amusement park and shop at affordable prices compared to the central BA city.
 She was spot on about the flea market.
-We couldn’t stop awing and wanting to have almost everything that was on display.
-We then took an exhilarating 40-minute boat ride as we cruised by stilted homes of locals and markets along the river banks.
+One couldn’t stop awing and wanting to have almost everything that was on display.
+We then took an exhilarating 40-minute boat ride.
+We cruised by stilted homes of locals and markets along the river banks.

-After the tour, we dropped off at the heart of the city – Plaza de Mayo (May Square) which is surrounded by iconic monuments and buildings.
+After the tour, we dropped off at the heart of the city – Plaza de Mayo (May Square).
+It is surrounded by iconic monuments and buildings.
 The Cabildo which is now a museum, the Casa Rosada or the Pink House (seat of the President of Argentina), the Metropolitan Cathedral, the Buenos Aires City Hall and the Bank of the Argentine Nation’s headquarters.
-The May square was barricaded as it is where most of the protests and rallies take place in the city which has seen many political turmoils.
+The May square was barricaded as it is where most of the protests and rallies take place in the city.
+It has seen many political turmoils.

-We then headed to San Telmo, the oldest district which has cobbled streets lined with cafes, antique shops and colonial buildings.
+We then headed to San Telmo, the oldest district.
+It has cobbled streets lined with cafes, antique shops and colonial buildings.
 Being a Sunday, the flea market was on in full swing with local artists selling their wares.
 Numerous street artists and dancers were performing as bystanders watched with rapt attention.

-On the final day, we visited the Recoleta Cemetery, which both the BBC and CNN have described as one of the most beautiful cemeteries in the world!
-The cemetery is next to the ‘Basilica of Our Lady of the Pillar’ and is where the country’s whose who like Presidents, Nobel Prize winners and Eva Peron are laid to rest.
+On the final day, we visited the Recoleta Cemetery.
+Both the BBC and CNN have described as one of the most beautiful cemeteries in the world!
+The cemetery is next to the ‘Basilica of Our Lady of the Pillar.’
+It is where the country’s whose who like Presidents, Nobel Prize winners and Eva Peron are laid to rest.
 The cemetery is unlike what one sees most often- flat with a tombstone.
-Here there were countless mausoleums or ground-floor structures with stain glass windows, carved marble and granite facades some housing entire families and even their pets!
+Here there were countless mausoleums or ground-floor structures.
+They have stain glass windows, carved marble and granite facades some housing entire families and even their pets!
 Everyone seemed eager to find the sarcophagus of Evita!
 So, rather than waste time, you should check the map at the entrance before setting off to explore the cemetery.